tnm/qr/README.md

 For each DQS structure, you can create two varieties:

-* **Bounded**: once the DQS reaches a specified size of elements, it will pop the oldest element.
+* **Bounded**: once the DQS reaches a specified size of elements, it will pop an element.

 * **Unbounded**: the DQS can grow to any size, and will not pop elements unless you explicitly ask it to.